microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 Today we already have a large happy group of developers who are debugging in VS Code on a regular basis, but as a part of our mission we want to make debugging better and more available to developers.

-So over the past months we engaged in conversations to better understand the pain points of debugging in VS Code, and why some developers don't use a debugger at all.
+So a couple of months ago we began to engage in conversations to better understand the pain points of debugging in VS Code, and why some developers don't use a debugger at all.

 This is our observations: